petartotev/PT_Demo_WebApiToJenkins/README.md

 2023-12-21 21:12:09.312+0000 [id=69]    INFO    hudson.util.Retrier#start: Performed the action check updates server successfully at the attempt #1
 ```

-⚠️ If you previously pulled the Jenkins Image and run a Jenkins container using the command from step 2, you can find yourself in a situation in which the `docker logs` command output doesn't contain the `Administrator password`.
+⚠️ If you previously pulled the Jenkins Image and run a Jenkins container using the command from step 2, you can find yourself in a situation in which the `docker logs` command output doesn't contain the `Administrator password` *(even after you deleted both the jenkins/jenkins Container and Image and started from scratch)*.

-💡 You can delete the running Container and strart from scratch, replacing `-v jenkins_home:/var/jenkins_home` with `-v jenkins:/var/jenkins_home` (or any other new, unique name) in the `docker run` command, then executing it.
+💡 You need to delete the running Container and start from scratch, replacing `-v jenkins_home:/var/jenkins_home` with `-v jenkins:/var/jenkins_home` (or any other new, unique name) in the `docker run` command, then executing it.
 <br>The fix was taken from this [Stack Overflow article](https://stackoverflow.com/questions/56657041/jenkins-doesnt-show-me-initial-admin-password-at-second-build).

 4. Access Jenkins on [localhost:8080](http://localhost:8080/):